Constitutional history of Colombia: United Provinces: 1811

 By the end of 1810, other constitutions had arisen in different urban centres like Cartagena, Tunja, Antioquia, Mariquita and Neiva.
 Some of these (Cartagena, Tunja, Antioquia, Casanare, Pamplona and Popayán) sent representatives to The Congress of the United Provinces that met initially in Santa Fe de Bogotá and later in Tunja and Villa de Leyva.

 On the second Sunday of October 1811 the first elections were held in Tunja.
 For each 2000 inhabitants there was a representing elector, and one for each municipality even if it did not have a population of this size.
 Any man 20 years old or older or anybody 15 or older and with "a modest occupation" could vote.
 The first name for the republic was established officially on November 27: United Provinces of New Granada.

 The Constituent Electoral College of the State of Cundinamarca elected Pedro Groot as its first president on December 23, and the following day Antonio Nariño as acting president.
 At the meeting of October 4, 1812, the United Provinces elected Camilo Torres Tenorio as president (a position he held until October 5, 1814) and declared the union to be federalist as opposed to centralist.
 Simón Bolivar and Antonio Nariño were in favor of centralism, which was also becoming more popular in Santa Fe de Bogotá.
 This disagreement threw the United Provinces into an armed confrontation at the end of 1812, and a second one, without Nariño, in 1814.

 Federalists (partisans of Francisco de Paula Santander, who saw centralism as a restriction of freedom) would later evolve into the Liberal Party of Colombia.
 Centralists (partisans of Antonio Nariño and Simón Bolívar, who wanted to see the nation centralized) would evolve into the Colombian Conservative Party.

 Once Ferdinand VII recovered from the Peninsular War, royal forces led by Pablo Morillo defeated the revolutionary forces.
-In August, September and October 1816 Morillo executed most constitutional leaders, including Camilo Torres, and restored the Real Audencia in Santa Fe de Bogotá in March 1817.
+In August, September and October 1816 Morillo executed most constitutional leaders, including Camilo Torres, and restored the Real Audiencia in Santa Fe de Bogotá in March 1817.

 Nariño was arrested in Pasto in May 1814 and imprisoned in Spain.
 He remained so until 1821.